seratch/testgenerator/readme.md

 ### Run "testgen" goal

-The rule to specify targets is same as sbt plugin.
+The rule to specify targets is the same as with the sbt plugin.

 ```sh
 maven testgen:run -Dtarget=com.exmaple.MyApp